shreemoyee/FinancialModellingandRiskMAnagement/README.md

 As an extension, I use Black-scholes model for calibrating the multi-period bionomial tree.

-In the next series, I intend to price the following fixed income derivatives,
+In the next series, I intend to price the following fixed income derivatives, ZeroCouponBonds.ipnyb contains,
   1. Zero coupon bonds
   2. Options on bonds
   3. Bonds futures and forwards
+Swaps.ipnyb contains
+  1. Caplets and floorlets
-4. Swaps and swapsons
+  2. Swaps and swapsons
+  3. Forward equations